 The property is bisected by a north-to-south running ridgeline the apex of which is Cady Hill, located to the west of the conserved property.
 The southwestern portion of the property is dominated by Hemlock and is recognized by the VT Fish & Wildlife Department as state designated deer wintering area.
 Moving across the ridgeline to the north and east, the forest cover is predominantly White Pine – Hardwood Forest with White Pine, Red Maple and Sugar Maple and Northern Hardwood Forest with Red Maple, Sugar Maple, Hemlock and Yellow Birch.
 The property contains approximately 23 acres of Class II wetland.
 A large wetland complex stretches northeast to southwest along the southwest portion of the property.
 Another large wetland complex runs along the eastern boundary below the powerline.

 It is estimated that 11 miles of single track and double track trail currently exist on the property and is regularly used for non-motorized recreational activities including: hiking, biking, running, hunting, Nordic skiing and snowshoeing.

-Public Access: Cady Hill Forest is open to the public for a variety of non-motorized recreational activities and can be accessed from Cady Hill Road, behind Iride Cycles and from the parking area off the Mountain Road.
+Public Access: Cady Hill Forest is open to the public for a variety of non-motorized recreational activities including hiking, skiing, mountain biking, and hunting.
+E-bikes are not permitted.

-Directions: Cady Hill Forest can be accessed year round from the parking area on the Mountain Road across from the Town and Country Inn and behind Iride Cycles across from the Baggy Knees Shopping Plaza on the Mountain Road.
 Access from the end of Cady Hill Road is closed in the winter to protect deer wintering area habitat on the property.

+Directions: Cady Hill Forest can be accessed year round from the parking area on the Mountain Road across from the Town and Country Resort.
+Access to the trails may also be found behind Iride Cycles across from the Baggy Knees Shopping Plaza on the Mountain Road.

 "We are so thankful for all the support we received from the community for this project!"